Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 2. Nikko – Explore Japan's Best Fall Colors Near Tokyo

-The fall colors peak here around late October, about a month earlier than Tokyo.
+About a 2-hour drive from the city, Nikko's fall colors usually peak in late October, about a month earlier than Tokyo.

 If you're visiting in mid-October, start at Lake Chuzenji in Oku-Nikko, where the leaves turn first.
 Take a calm, scenic walk along the 5.6 km lakeside path, which is usually pretty quiet.
 Along the way, check out charming spots like the British Embassy Villa and Italian Embassy Park.